singularis-mzf/doxy_mini_tram/README.md

 The mod is licensed as CC-BY-SA-4.0 (media) and MIT (code).

 Screenshots depict artwork from other Minetest mods, and are licensed as CC-BY-SA-4.0.

+Individual files, or sections of code, use other licenses like LGPL-2.1-only.
+Every single file contains exact copyright and licensing information.

 ## Contributing